Armchair Oscars – 1991

 MY CHOICE:

-Beauty and the Beast (Directed by Gary Trousdale and Kirk Wise
+Beauty and the Beast (Directed by Gary Trousdale and Kirk Wise)

-An Angel at My Table (Jane Campion), Boyz N the Hood (Jon Singleton), Grand Canyon (Lawrence Kasden), JFK (Oliver Stone), The Rapture (Michael Tolkin), The Silence of the Lambs (Jonathan Demme),Thelma and Louise (Ridley Scott)
+My Nominees: An Angel at My Table (Jane Campion), Boyz N the Hood (Jon Singleton), Grand Canyon (Lawrence Kasden), JFK (Oliver Stone), The Rapture (Michael Tolkin), The Silence of the Lambs (Jonathan Demme),Thelma and Louise (Ridley Scott)

 Between about 1970 and 1988, Walt Disney’s animated features had faltered into an uninspired era of forgettable mediocrity.
 The studio that brought to life immortal classics like Snow White and the Seven Dwarfs, Pinocchio and Fantasia had lost their magic.
 The two decades after Walt Disney’s death produced yawners like Robin Hood, The Aristocats, The Fox and the Hound and Oliver and Company.